2022 Italian general election: Background

-Second Conte government

-On 21 August, President Mattarella started the consultations with all the parliamentary groups.
+On 21 August President Mattarella started the consultations with all the parliamentary groups.
 On the same day, the national direction of the PD officially opened to a cabinet with the M5S, based on pro-Europeanism, a green economy, sustainable development, the fight against economic inequality, and a new immigration policy.
 As the talks resulted in an unclear outcome, President Mattarella announced a second round of consultation for 27 or 28 August.
 In the days that preceded the second round, a confrontation between the PD and the M5S started, while the left-wing parliamentary group LeU announced its support for a potential M5S–PD cabinet.
 On 28 August, the PD's newly elected secretary Nicola Zingaretti announced at the Quirinal Palace his favourable position on forming a new government with the M5S, with Conte at its head.
 On the same day, Mattarella summoned Conte to the Quirinal Palace for 29 August to give him the task of forming a new cabinet.
 On 3 September, members of the M5S voted on the Rousseau platform in favour of an agreement with the PD under the premiership of Conte, with more than 79% of votes out of nearly 80,000 voters.
 On 4 September, Conte announced the ministers of his new cabinet, which was sworn in at the Quirinal Palace on the following day.
 On 18 September, Renzi left the PD to found the liberal party Italia Viva (IV); he then joined the government with IV to keep the League and Salvini out of power.

-In October 2019, Parliament approved the Fraccaro Reform, named after Riccardo Fraccaro, the M5S deputy who was the bill's first signatory.
+In October 2019 Parliament approved the Fraccaro Reform, named after Riccardo Fraccaro, the M5S deputy who was the bill's first signatory.
 The fourth and final vote in the Chamber of Deputies came on 8 October 2019, with 553 votes in favour and 14 against.
 In the final vote, the bill was supported by both the majority and the opposition; only the liberal party More Europe (+E) and other small groups voted against.
 The reform provided a cut in the number of MPs, which would shrink from 630 to 400 deputies and from 315 to 200 senators.
-On 20–21 September 2020, Italians largely approved the reform with nearly 70% of votes through a referendum.
+On 20–21 September 2020, Italians largely approved the reform with nearly 70% of votes through a constitutional referendum.

-In January 2020, Italy became one of the countries worst affected by the COVID-19 pandemic.
-Conte's government was the first in the Western world to implement a national lockdown to stop the spread of the disease.
-Despite being widely approved by public opinion, the lockdown was also described as the largest suppression of constitutional rights in the history of the Italian Republic.